What is a AFP National Police Check?

-Processing time for a AFP National Police Check issued by the Australian Federal Police is approximately 48 hours.
+Processing time for a AFP National Police Check issued by the Australian Federal Police is approximately 15 business days

 Please be aware that the Australian Federal Police may need to seek information from other police jurisdictions, resulting in a longer processing time.

-Please allow sufficient time for your National Police Check to be processed and return by post before making enquiries regarding your application.
+Please allow sufficient time for your to be processed.

-Can I arrange for an alternative postage method such as express post?No. Results will be sent via standard post only.
+Can I arrange for an alternative postage method such as express post?Please contact us for more information.

 I've lost my certificate.
 Can I get a copy or a reprint?If you need a reprint of your certificate, please contact us.
 The AFP will only issue reprints of certificates for a period of three (3) months from the original date of issue.
 After this time you will have to submit a new application.

 Code Working in the ACT Offences recorded in the A.C.T. that will be released (Spent Convictions Act 2000) Code Commonwealth Employment / Purpose Offences Recorded in the Commonwealth that will be released (Part VIIC Crimes Act 1914)

 If you believe the information provided on your AFP National Police Check Certificate is incorrect or inaccurate in any detail please contact us.
 The AFP may require comparison fingerprints to resolve some disputes.
 In such instances applicants will be notified.